Jarthianur/TestPlusPlus/README.md

 #### Footnote

-I have implemented this framework, intentionally, to test my own C++ projects, with an fundamental and extendable API.
+I have implemented this framework to test my own C++ projects with a fundamental and extendable API.
 Nevertheless anybody, finding this framework useful, may use, or even extend and contribute to it.